floriank/blog/content/post/using-phoenix-with-docker-part-3-containerization.md

 Here is the list of containers used:

-1. PostgreSQL for persistance
+1. A PostgreSQL for persistance
-2. nginx for serving uploaded images
+2. An nginx for serving uploaded images
-3. nginx for serving static assets like JavaScript and CSS
+3. A second nginx for serving static assets like JavaScript and CSS
-4. web application container that hold the application
+4. A web application container that holds the application

-There are also 3 volume containers that can be used to share data between the containers and provide persistance.
+There are also 3 volume containers that are used to share data between the containers and provide persistance.

 <a name="cleaning-up"></a>
 ### Cleaning up

 We do have some prolems with the setup as well:

-- this might be overkill for such a small application and you should consider bare metal for this setup (or Heroku if you feel so inclined)
+- This might be overkill for such a small application and you should consider bare metal for this setup (or Heroku if you feel so inclined)
-- the web application container is *huge*
+- The web application container is *huge*
-- two nginx are not necessarily better than one
+- Two nginx are not necessarily better than one
 - There is no proper configuration management yet - most of the stuff we need is hardcoded either in our application or the docker files.

 In fact, let's clean up some problems right here, right now.
 Introduce a `.dockerignore` file and add the following list of patterns: